-There are three initial steps to becoming a member of Biomakespace and they can be performed in any order:
+There are three initial steps to becoming a member of Biomakespace:

-- Come and see the Makespace and/or the BioMakespace at an upcoming tour, bookable via Meetup.
+- Come and see the Makespace and the BioMakespace at an upcoming tour, bookable via Meetup ('See the Space' tours).

-- Sign up for a BioMakespace induction, booking instructions will be provided during your Makespace induction.
+- Sign up for BioMakespace safety training.
+Booking instructions will be provided during your Makespace induction.

 What happens after you’ve been accepted as a Makespace member

-You will need to complete an induction and safety training to use the BioMakespace labs.
+You will need to complete the online BioMakespace safety training and assessment to use the BioMakespace labs.

-When you’ve completed the induction and safety training, you will receive an access card.
+When you’ve completed the introduction to BioMakespace and BioMakespace safety training, you will receive an access card.
 You can now attend all our events, workshops and training as well as having the opportunity to join an approved project or submit your own.